sushichan044/memo-cli/README.md

 ✅ Memo created at: /path/to/project/.sushichan044/memo/20251031/14-30-45.md
 /path/to/project/.sushichan044/memo/20251031/14-30-45.md

-# Create a named memo
+# Create a named memo (timestamp is always added as prefix)
 $ memo "sprint-planning"
-✅ Memo created at: /path/to/project/.sushichan044/memo/20251031/sprint-planning.md
+✅ Memo created at: /path/to/project/.sushichan044/memo/20251031/14-30-45-sprint-planning.md

 # Pipe the path to open in editor
 $ vim "$(memo 'quick-note')"